amitjavilaventura/amitjavilaventura/README.md

 My name is Adrià Mitjavila, a biotechnologist living around computers and seeking for a PhD student in Computational Biology.

-I am currently working in an Epigenetics group, focussing my effots in omics analysis in support to experimental research and in mainly computational projects related to the goals of the group.
+I am currently working in an Epigenetics group, focussing my effots in omics analyses in support to experimental research and in mainly computational projects related to the goals of the group.
 I am looking forward to learn some programming, specially in R and Pyhton.

 Apart from science, I love scientific divulgation -I have recently created a blog focussed to spreading bioinformatics to society named [BioBit](https://biobit.netlify.app)- and practicing sport, specially rowing -sport in which I competed at international level-.